-For the seven variable model, the results make it clear that the memory modified ode15s is necessary to solve problems for large islets with 1,000 or more cells and that this modified solver also improves the runtime significantly in all cases.
+For the seven variable model, the results make it clear that the memory modified ode15s is necessary to solve problems for large islets with 1000 or more cells and that this modified solver also improves the runtime significantly in all cases.
 Additional dramatic improvement in runtimes can be observed when providing the sparsity pattern of the Jacobian or the AD provided Jacobian in the memory modified ode15s.
-For instance for 1,000 cells, Table 8 shows that with these tools, simulation times on the order of a 10 minutes (600 seconds) suffice to obtain solutions with the same fidelity as with simulations taking 10 hours (36,000 seconds).
+For instance for 1000 cells, Table 8 shows that with these tools, simulation times of the order of a 10 min (600 s) suffice to obtain solutions with the same fidelity as with simulations taking 10 h (36,000 s).
 Thus, simulations for sophisticated models, for which it is unworkable to manually program the Jacobian, are possible in Matlab, a language that additionally has the benefit to allow for reliable programming of complicated model equations.

-For comparison, Pu et al. [17, page 7] report a runtime of 26 hours for a simulation with 1,000 cells up to 2,000 s.
-Our simulations in Table 8 have a final time of 500,000 ms or 500 s, so note one fourth of 26 hours as 6.5 hours or 23,400 s, when comparing to the corresponding N = 10 results in Table 8.
+For comparison, Pu et al. [17, p.
+7] report a runtime of 26 h for a simulation with 1000 cells up to 2000 s.
+Our simulations in Table 8 have a final time of 500,000 ms or 500 s, so note one fourth of 26 h as 6.5 h or 23,400 s, when comparing to the corresponding N = 10results in Table 8.
 The results of [17] using LSODE programmed in Fortran 90 need to be compared then to the memory modified ode15s with numerical Jacobian, since LSODE does not store results at all time steps.
-The Matlab results in Table 8 can then be observed to be on the order of a factor of two slower than the LSODE results in [17].
+The Matlab results in Table 8 can then be observed to be of the order of a factor of two slower than the LSODE results in Ref.
+[17].
 This demonstrates that the algorithm in Matlab's ode15s can be an efficient simulation tool, even with a numerical Jacobian, i.e., without the user providing a Jacobian function, provided its memory management is improved.
-When combining the memory modified ode15s with the AD Jacobian, it clearly outperforms LSODE in Fortran 90, by being faster on the order of 20 times.
+When combining the memory modified ode15s with the AD Jacobian, it clearly outperforms LSODE in Fortran 90, by being faster of the order of 20 times.
 This in turn indicates the wide applicability of our conclusions concerning an AD provided Jacobian as a method, since also LSODE could perform faster, if the user provided it with a Jacobian function.
-This would be possible in the same way as described here for Matlab by using automatic differentiation tools for source-code languages Fortran or C.
+This would be possible in the same way as described here for Matlab by using automatic differentiation tools for sourcecode languages Fortran or C.

-The most important summaries of the physiological results in Section 4 are in Figure 4 for the three variable model and Figure 7 for the seven variable model.
-The non monotonic average burst period between fast and slow cells for increasing coupling agrees with the coupled cell work of Sherman and Rinzel [21].
-Figures 4 (f) and 7 (f) show that interestingly, the arrangement of the connected fast and slow heterogeneous cells impacts the peak bursting period monotonically.
+The most important summaries of the physiological results in Section 4 are given in Fig. 4 for the three variable model and in Fig. 7 for the seven variable model.
+The nonmonotonic average burst period between fast and slow cells for increasing coupling agrees with the coupled cell work of Sherman and Rinzel [21].
+Figs. 4(f) and 7(f) show that interestingly, the arrangement of the connected fast and slow heterogeneous cells impacts the peak bursting period monotonically.
 For increasing connection heterogeneity from low, segregated, to high, connected only to opposite cell type, the peak bursting period decreases.